-McIlroy named at full-back for URC opener
+Ulster hold off Glasgow to win URC opener

 |United Rugby Championship: Ulster v Glasgow Warriors

-There is a first competitive start for Bradley Roberts at hooker with Rob Herring providing cover from the bench.
+Buoyed by an atmosphere a millions miles away from the echoing emptiness of the stadium last season, Ulster kicked into top gear immediately as Stuart McCloskey broke a tackle to feed Robert Baloucoune who nearly ran in from halfway but was stopped just short of the line.

-Lock Sam Carter will captain the side with Iain Henderson not expected to play in the opening rounds.
+The early momentum yielded a try shortly after when Cole Forbes was judged to have deliberately knocked on as Ulster created numbers out wide, with the Glasgow full-back also being shown a yellow card for his troubles.

-Visitors Glasgow arrive with four debutants in their starting side.
+Ulster's team was largely settled while Glasgow arrived in Belfast a new-look side, featuring four debutants in their starting XV.

-Props Brad Thyer and Simon Berghan both make their first Warriors appearance in a new-look front row either side of Johnny Matthews.
+A disjointed start was jolted into life through one of those debutants, centre Sione Tuipuloto who thundered through Baloucoune's attempted challenge to send Horne in at the corner.

-Australian international Jack Dempsey starts at the back of the scrum while Scotland-qualified centre Sione Tuipulotu is named in the midfield.
+Amid an experienced side, hooker Bradley Roberts was making his first competitive start for the hosts and struggled to get to grips with the line-out as Ulster coughed up possession four times in the set-piece in the opening 40 minutes.

 Ulster: McIlroy; Baloucoune, Hume, McCloskey, Stockdale; Burns, Cooney; Warwick, Roberts, Moore, O'Connor, Carter; Jones, Reidy, Timoney